 If you do decide to take a jeep up a portion of the Annapurna Circuit, make sure you get off at or before Chame.
-The views between Chame to Upper Pisang are some of the best in this Annapurna Circuit Itinerary and you will not want to rush past them.
+The views between Chame to Upper Pisang are some of the best in this Annapurna Circuit Itinerary.

 It is a relatively easy walk between Dhukur Pokhari and Upper Pisang through neat grass fields until the high route begins.
 The small path leads up the righthand side of the valley to Upper Pisang.

 Day Six On The Annapurna Circuit Itinerary: Upper Pisang to Ngawal